luzfcb/cookiecutter-django-oauth/README.rst

 **STILL IN ALPHA not use in a production environment**

+**I started doing this library, however I do not have time to finish it.
+Currently she simply does NOT work**

 This is a fork of @pydanny_ cookiecutter-django_ included pre configured Oauth Server provided by django-oauth-toolkit and django-restframework

 .. image:: https://requires.io/github/luzfcb/cookiecutter-django-oauth/requirements.png?branch=master